muratk5n/thirdwave/en/README.md

 Bitcoin could have benefited from the "steroidified" attention liberterians get in the thought-sphere as well..
-Bright shiny object tech will always have libtards to cheer for them, but BTC tech probably benefited more from the presence of useful idiots.
+Bright shiny object tech will always have libtards to cheer for them, but BTC benefited more from the former group.

 ---